gjmcn/data-cube-print-html/README.md

 `dp` | `4` | The default number format function uses `dp` decimal places for non-integers and uses scientific notation for entries with absolute value less than 10<sup>-dp</sup>.

 Call the exported function with no arguments to reset all format functions and properties to their defaults.

-## Other

-* use the package [data-cube-print-console](https://github.com/gjmcn/data-cube-print-console) to print cubes in the terminal